Pre & Post Care for Lip Enhancement

 • Do not bite into greasy, oily, salty, or spicy foods, rather cut them up and place them into your mouth.

-• While eating, do not constantly wipe your lips with a napkin or keep licking your lips at this will impede the healing process.
-DO NOT PICK dry healing tissue or you WILL remove the pigment color!
+• While eating, do not constantly wipe your lips with a napkin or keep licking your lips, as this will impede the healing process.
+DO NOT PICK dry healing tissue, or you WILL remove the pigment color!

-• Avoid water on the new pigmented areas as much as possible, the first 7 days. (when showering, washing face, etc. have ointment on the pigmented area to protect lips from water).
+• Avoid water on the new pigmented areas as much as possible in the first 7 days.
+(When showering, washing the face, etc., ointment should be placed on the pigmented area to protect lips from water).
 Do not stand in front of the showerhead when showering.

 • Before brushing your teeth, seal your lips with ointment first.
 Put cotton balls in gum areas so the toothbrush will not rub against the lips.
 No whitening toothpaste (during the healing process).
 Use a small amount of toothpaste.
 Take a straw with you to the bathroom to retrieve water to swish with.
 Do not bleach/whiten your teeth while your lips are healing (about 2 weeks).